arlav/ArtToken/README.md

 It has used the guide "NFT ERC721 Digital Art" by Bernard3000 (https://github.com/bernhard3000/nft-digital-marketplace)

-The project has been developed on MacOS and work with it / rerplicate it you need to
+The project has been developed on MacOS and to work with it / replicate it you need to

 Install Truffle (https://www.trufflesuite.com/)
 Install Ganache (https://www.trufflesuite.com/ganache)